The thought of getting coronavirus while breastfeeding your baby might feel worrying. Here are the facts.

-If you are breastfeeding your baby, you should be offered the COVID-19 vaccine if you are otherwise eligible.
-This includes frontline health or social care workers and carers in residential homes.
+So if you are breastfeeding your baby, you should be offered the COVID-19 vaccine and booster.
 Further information can be found on the Royal College of Obstetricians and Gynaecologists website: https://www.rcog.org.uk/en/guidelines-research-services/guidelines/coronavirus-pregnancy/covid-19-virus-infection-and-pregnancy/

 We support all parents, however you feed your baby.
 You can call our feeding support line on 0300 330 0700 (option 1) to talk to a breastfeeding counsellor about your questions or concerns, whether you’re breastfeeding, using formula milk or introducing solids.
 They have had extensive training, will listen without judging or criticising, and will offer relevant information and suggestions.
 The line is open everyday from 8am to midnight, including bank holidays.